PinewoodPip/epip/docs/index.md

     Only English is fully supported, however crowdsourced translations are underway.
     Localization is only possible thanks to the members of our community.
 If you want to help with it - feel free to contribute at [our translation spreadsheet](https://docs.google.com/spreadsheets/d/1N590ol649CFsMJuU2-UNBqWQP8cONo-CnUCcC1TPRgI/).

-!!! error "Standalone usage warning"
+!!! warning "Standalone usage warning"
     **If you have the Improved Hotbar mod, you must disable it to use Epip**.
 All of its functions are already in Epip (+ like 9 months worth of updates that the workshop mod never got).
 See the [front page](index.md) and the [changelog](patchnotes.md) if you're new to Epip.

 !!! warning "Gameplay mod info"